dotmotion/BudgetApp/README.md

 - updated budget, percentage and totals on the UI

 - all values on the UI are reset after application load

+#[8/21]

+- added functionality to delete items from UI and data structure